Serinajefthas/DriveSync/README.md

 ## Installation

-To install DiveSync, follow these steps:
+To install DriveSync, follow these steps:

 1. Clone the repository: `git clone https://github.com/Oussama-hamdi/DriveSync.git`
-2. Navigate to the project directory: `cd DiveSync`
+2. Navigate to the project directory: `cd DriveSync`
 3. Install dependencies: `npm install`
 4. Configure the database settings in the `.env` file.
 5. Run the application: `npm start`